 The ROSL Annual Music Competition is the centrepiece of ROSL ARTS’ year-round programme of events.
 The competition offers more than £75,000 in awards with a £10,000 first prize for solo performers and two chamber ensemble awards of £10,000.
 The winners of the Wind & Percussion, Singers, Strings, and Keyboard solo sections and the accompanist prize receive £5,000 each.

-The dates for this year's section finals are as follows, all at 7pm in the Princess Alexandra Hall at ROSL:
+The dates and result for this year's section finals were as follows, all in the Princess Alexandra Hall at ROSL:

 Gold Medal Scholarship

 Following a generous legacy received in memory of Mani Bhumgara, the Gold Medal winner will also receive a £5,000 scholarship, administered and mentored by ROSL Arts, to be spent on projects which will help support and build their career.

 ROSL are pleased to announce a new professional development award for singers for the 2017 competition.
 Awarded by Margaret Lakin, in memory of ROSL’s beloved former Director of Arts, Roderick Lakin MBE, singers who progress to the semi-final round will be invited to outline how they would use an award of £2,500 towards their professional development.
 This award will be administered and mentored by ROSL Arts and could be used towards international lessons and coachings, courses, residencies and any other activities which are considered of benefit.

 The age limit for all competitors is 30.
 The solo awards are open to UK and Commonwealth citizens, and at least half, or the majority, of ensemble members must also be UK or Commonwealth citizens.